 Many artisan bakeries still do shape breads by hand, but no one kneads a big batch of dough by hand.
 If you have a bench mixer with the dough hook, make it your workhorse.
 15 minutes should be enough for the gluten to develop.
 Kneading a large piece of dough by hand for a while could be quite laboursome, unless you need some upper arms workout, 5 – 10 minutes is sufficient.

 Myth 7: Salt and yeast should not come in contact

 Again, not true.
-The last but not least on my list of bread making myths I’m asked about yeast and salt in flour.
-It is believed that salt will inhibit the yeast growth if put together.
+Last but not least on my list of bread making myths I’m asked about yeast and salt in the flour.
+It is believed that salt will inhibit yeast growth if put together.